acdebarros/resippy/README.md

 In the next milestone, I hope to:

 - [x] Create four new tables: 'recipe_ingredients", "ingredients", "units", and "prepmethod";
-- [ ] Add ingredients to these tables, connecting back to the menu using the recipe's id;
+- [x] Add ingredients to these tables, connecting back to the menu using the recipe's id;
 - [ ] Update the ingredients in a recipe;
 - [ ] Print out all the ingredients for a given recipe
-- [ ] Add a "Cuisine" column to the menu table that includes options such as "Mexican", "Thai", etc.